Generalizations of almost prime and right $S$-prime ideals in noncommutative rings: Introduction

-A study on almost prime ideals in noncommutative rings was done by the authors \cite{A}, recently.
-It gives several equivalent conditions for an ideal to be almost prime.
-Additionally, connections between almost prime right ideals and weakly prime right ideals were pointed out in the work.
-Another result in \cite{A} gives that the homomorphic image of a fully almost prime right ring is again a fully almost prime right ring.
-They also showed that if $R$ is a fully almost prime right ring so is $R/I$, where $I$ is an ideal of $R$.
+The pioneer study on almost prime ideals in noncommutative rings was done by the first two authors \cite{AbouFindik}, recently.
+Let $R$ be a noncommutative ring, and $S$ be an $m$-system of $R$.
+Recall that a proper (right) ideal $P$ of $R$ is called an almost prime (right) ideal, if $AB\subseteq P$ and $AB\not\subseteq P^2$ implies $A\subseteq P$ or $B\subseteq P$ for all (right) ideals $A,B$ of $R$ (see \cite{AbouFindik}).
+It gives several equivalent conditions for an (a right) ideal to be almost prime.
+Besides, connections between almost prime right ideals and weakly prime right ideals were clarified in the work.
+Another result in \cite{AbouFindik} gives that the homomorphic image of a fully almost prime right ring (i.e., ring in which every (right) ideal is an almost prime (right) ideal), is again a fully almost prime right ring.
+In addition, if $R$ is a fully almost prime right ring so is $R/I$, where $I$ is an ideal of $R$.
+Later, the notion of $S$-prime ideals (where $S$ is an $m$-system of $R$) was studied by the first author \cite{A}, as generalization of $S$-prime ideals (where $S$ is a multiplicatively closed subset of $R$) in commutative rings which were previously introduced in \cite{HK}.
+Referring to \cite{A}, an ideal $P$ of $R$, disjoint from the $m$-system $S$ is called a right $S$-prime ideal associated with an element $s\in S$ (briefly a right $S$-prime ideal), if for all ideals $A$, $B$ of $R$ with $AB \subseteq P$, either $A\langle s\rangle \subseteq P$ or $B\langle s\rangle\subseteq P$.
+Theorem 2.9 of \cite{A}, shows that an ideal $P$ is a right $S$-prime ideal if and only if $(P:\langle s\rangle) = \{r \in R : r\langle s\rangle \subseteq P\}$ is a prime ideal of $R$ for some $s \in S$.
+In addition, Theorem 3.11 of \cite {A}, is an $S$-version of Cohen's Theorem.

-In this paper, we work in (right) S-unital rings, local rings, decomposable rings, and examine their almost prime (right) rings.
-We also characterize fully almost prime (right) rings which are not local rings.